-Your smartphone is a highly advanced piece of modern technology, jam-packed with wi-fi, GPS, a brilliant camera, Bluetooth, motion sensors and much, much more.
+Your smartphone is a highly advanced piece of modern technology, jam-packed with Wi-Fi, GPS, a brilliant camera, Bluetooth, motion sensors and much, much more.

-However, to make calls, use mobile data and send cellular text messages, you’ll still need to insert a SIM card to connect with your network operator.
+To make calls, use mobile data and send cellular text messages, you’ll still need to insert a SIM card to connect with your network operator.

 The SIM card is that small, fingernail-sized piece of plastic that contains a small microchip which holds your account information.
 Its full name is Subscriber Identification Module, and it informs the phone that you have an active network service.